 - Scout efficiently.
 Basically, in the late game, you won’t have as many enemies to scout against, so just look for a few specific things on each board.
 Things like Zephyr, assassin jumping, and enemy value units to reposition.
 If you know what you’re looking for ahead of time, you can speed up your scouting process.

 - Counter Scouting.
 If you know other players have Zephyr, try to move your carries around every round.
 Other players will try to snipe your carry, and you may not always be able to position perfectly, but if you don’t have time to scout, simply move things around a bit to try and luck your way out.

-Repositioning also goes hand in hand with scouting as there is the usual carry back center position.
+Repositioning also goes hand in hand with scouting as there is the usual carry in a back row corner.
 Deviations to your normal position are a reaction to enemy boards.

-Things like Lux, Taric, Zephyr, Hush, Singed, etc are all things you want to reposition against.
+Things like Lux, Sion, Zephyr, Shroud of Stillness, Assassins, etc are all things you want to reposition against.
 Make sure you have enough time after rolling and scouting to reposition your board or swap out units.